LukeWait/django-learnerlab/README.md

 - Authorization restrictions are in place and endpoints responding as expected.

 **nosql_ex**
-- Basic APIView and external MongoDB connection has been established.
+- Custom API views and external MongoDB connection has been established.
+- API endpoints tested succesfully with ThunderClient and Swagger.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.